Gonzalez32/Gonzalez32/README.md

 ##### FULL_STACK_ENGINEER?
 ![Full Stack Developer](https://email.uplers.com/blog/wp-content/uploads/2020/07/GIF-blog.gif)

-Full-stack engineer who tries to make the most out of difficult situations.
-I'm not comfortable with settling, I’m always looking for opportunities to improve.
-I still get nervous at daily stand-ups, but I enjoy these moments because we’re all together as a team.
+Nervous yet exhilarated engineer who thrives in the camaraderie of team dynamics.
+I find solace in our daily standups and standdowns, where we come together as a cohesive unit to tackle challenges head-on.
+With a keen eye for detail and a knack for problem-solving, I am committed to contributing my best to every project, ensuring our collective success.

 Skills: REACT / JS / HTML / CSS / Ruby / Python